Alumnus Cornelius Williams

 I told her about my hesitation to apply to college.
-She knew me to be a stubborn guy, so instead of criticizing my fears she gave me a challenge.
+She knew me to be a stubborn guy, so instead of criticizing my fears she gave me a college planning challenge.
 “We can change this together.
 Let’s make a deal!
 I have five schools on my college wish list already.
 If you apply, and we both are accepted into the same school, we can go to college together!”
 That was a deal I couldn’t refuse.

 Ashley certainly stood out—she didn’t spend her summer wasting time, lounging around like most of my peers.
-She went off to become a Peer Leader with College Summit, a program that I knew was in my school, but I had no intention of taking part in.
+She went off to become a Peer Leader with College Summit, a college planning program that I knew was in my school, but I had no intention of taking part in.
 Ashley attended their summer workshop and came back to school excited to apply for college, and with a tool belt of resources to make it happen.
 The College Summit workshop was the first time that someone had told Ashley that she was worthy of a higher education.
 She said it changed her life, and she wanted to pay it forward and help change the lives of her friends.

 For the next four months, she sat next to me after school every day while I wrote my personal statement, filled out applications, and even filed the FAFSA—a mysterious and confusing document that I understood very little about.
 I couldn’t have done it without her.